Tracking in Order to Recover: Detectable Recovery of Lock-Free Data Structures

-A key observation is that in the context of concurrent data structures, full-fledged logging is not needed, and progress can be tracked in a \emph{per-process} manner, which is sufficient for making them recoverable.
-Moreover, \emph{many lock-free implementations use helping and already encompass such tracking mechanisms}; they can be easily adapted to support recoverability.
-Exploiting these observations yields the \emph{tracking approach} to designing recoverable objects.
-This approach is based on explicitly maintaining an information structure (called \emph{Info structure}), stored in non-volatile memory, to track an operation's progress as it executes.
-The Info structure allows a process to decide, upon recovery, whether it is required to restart a failed operation or whether the operation's effect has already been made visible to other processes, in which case it only remains for the operation to determine and return its response.
-The tracking approach proved to be widely applicable---to all the data structures we have inspected.
+A key observation is that in the context of concurrent data structures, full-fledged logging is not needed, and the progress of an operation can be \emph{tracked} individually, in a way supporting detectable recovery.
+Moreover, \emph{many lock-free implementations already encompass such tracking mechanisms}, which can be easily adapted to support detectable recovery.
+This leads to the \emph{ISB-tracking approach} for designing recoverable objects, based on explicitly maintaining an \emph{Info structure}, stored in non-volatile memory, to track an operation's progress as it executes.
+The Info structure allows a process to decide, upon recovery, whether the operation's effect has already become visible to other processes, in which case, the mechanism allows to determine the response of the operation.
+(See Section~\ref{section:overview}.)

-We also present a variant of the tracking approach, called \emph{direct tracking}, applicable to implementations in which every update takes effect in \emph{a single} CAS operation, e.g.,~\cite{RF2004,DBLP:conf/wdag/Harris01,MichaelS-PODC1996}.
-Direct tracking relies on an {\em arbitration} mechanism that helps determine the responses of updates that failed while competing to apply the same change to the data structure (e.g., deleting the same node).
-Upon recovery, each of these processes competes to become the one to which the successful execution of the primitive operation is attributed, thereby determining its response value.

-As we show, the tracking approach can be used to derive recoverable versions of a large collection of concurrent data structures~\cite{DBLP:conf/podc/EllenFRB10,RF2004,DBLP:conf/wdag/Harris01, DBLP:journals/jpdc/HendlerSY10,MichaelS-PODC1996} and succeeds in doing so with relatively minor changes to their original code.
+In many cases, ISB-tracking requires small changes to the original code.